hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `template_uuid` - (Required) The UUID of the source virtual machine or template.
+* `template_path` - (Optional) The path of the source virtual machine or template.
+This can be used as a fallback for cloning VM templates on vSphere versions which do not support finding templates by UUID.
+Requires `template_datacenter_id` to be set.
+* `template_datacenter_id` - (Optional) The ID of the datacenter containing the template at `template_path`.
+Will be ignored unless `template_path` is also set.
 * `linked_clone` - (Optional) Clone this virtual machine from a snapshot.
   Templates must have a single snapshot only in order to be eligible.
 Default:
   `false`.